 Theta Foundation supports Kappa Alpha Theta’s efforts to advocate for CASA at the annual National CASA/GAL Conference.
 Representatives from Kappa Alpha Theta attend educational sessions focused on the issues facing foster children and best practices for ensuring every abused and neglected child can be safe, establish permanence, and have the opportunity to thrive.

-Theta’s Million-Dollar Commitment
+Theta’s $1 Million Commitment

 At Grand Convention 2016, Kappa Alpha Theta announced that the Foundation will work with local chapters to raise an unprecedented $1 million over three years to support National CASA in its launch of a rigorous performance measurement initiative.
 This groundbreaking investment sets National CASA on the path to becoming an evidence-based practice and generating new evidence-based knowledge about outcomes for youth in foster care and in the court system.